 Edward Arnold’s sensitive performance as Mr. Kirby dominates the movie’s third act, starting with his dumbstruck reaction when Vanderhof’s neighbors come to his rescue in the courtroom.
 Arnold specialized in dynamic but flawed tycoons, as in his best film, Hawks and Wyler’s superb Come and Get It.
 Arnold would later play a Fascist demagogue in Capra’s overcooked batch of bad politics, Meet John Doe.
 This film’s Mr. Anthony Kirby is that mythical man of industry that persists in pop culture, the Daddy Warbucks who steers the economy with his business leadership, yet deep down inside is just a hurt little boy tragically unaware that (sniff) people don’t love him.
 Kirby is pitched as a brainy whiz who doesn’t realize that he’s losing the love of his son.
 Naturally, he needs harmonica lessons to straighten him out.

 Grandpa Vanderhof reserves the right to aggressively impose his enlightened philosophy on others, and he gets to say the last word on every subject.
 He tells the haughty Anthony Kirby to his face that his values are worthless.
 In the end we see the Kirbys being reprogrammed at Vanderhof’s dinner table, whether they like it or not.
-Grandpa jokes right to her face that she’s coming around to being their kind of person, and Kolenkhov slaps Mrs. Kirby on the back to make her pay attention.
+Grandpa jokes right to Mrs. Kirby’s face that she’s coming around to being their kind of person, and Kolenkhov slaps her on the back to make her pay attention.
 I think You Can’t Take It with You is a marvelously well directed and acted entertainment.
 It’s probably the least offensive film of Capra’s ‘political’ quartet, yet my reactions to are mixed at best.
 The great director totally redeemed himself nine years later with his fantasy It’s a Wonderful Life.
 That darker postwar vision of domestic struggle doesn’t have to play games with Kaufman and Hart’s tricky ‘isms.’